This is part 2 of WHAT IS ELECTRICITY. Loading...

 If "electricity" is the current, then "electricity" appears whenever the

-electrons of a metal wire are forced to flow (that is, electrons moving
+electrons of a metal wire are forced to flow along (that is, the electrons

-this would be mixing definition No. 1 into this definition.
-And what the
+this would be mixing definition No. 1 into this present definition.
+And

-electrons are not the electricity, ELECTRON MOTION is the electricity (and
+electrons are not the electricity, the flowing motion of electrons is the

-so it would be very twisted to say that a flow of electricity IS the
+electricity (and so it would be very twisted to say that a flow of

-Makes your brain hurt!)
-By this present definition, electricity cannot
+hurt!)
+By this present definition, electricity cannot flow, it can only

-only appear and vanish.
-If the current IS the electricity, then whenever
+appear and vanish.
+If the current IS the electricity, then whenever the

-the electrons stop moving, the "electricity" blinks out of existence.
+electrons stop moving, the "electricity" blinks out of existence.
+When

 throughout the wires.
 This electricity is not a stuff, and it is not a

 form of energy.
-Instead it is a motion.
-This electricity cannot flow,
+Instead it is a motion; a rate of charge flow.
+This type

 Under this definition, electricity is not a form of energy.
 Amperes are